pyeventsourcing/eventsourcing/docs/old-roadmap.md

-* Boxes (forthcoming, experimental) The notification log pattern enables a flow of events between applications in different bounded contexts, and suggests an effective way of avoiding a monolithic application by developing a suite of smaller, collaborating, event driven and event sourced applications that can maintain integrity despite premature application termination and occasional network partitioning.
-"Box" is this project's working name for the archetypal event sourced application that is dedicated to a bounded context, whilst also being capable of collaborating (using notifications) with other such application in other bounded contexts.
+* Boxes (forthcoming, experimental) The notification log pattern enables a flow of events between applications in different bounded contexts, and suggests an effective way of avoiding a monolithic application by developing a suite of smaller, collaborating, event driven and event-sourced applications that can maintain integrity despite premature application termination and occasional network partitioning.
+"Box" is this project's working name for the archetypal event-sourced application that is dedicated to a bounded context, whilst also being capable of collaborating (using notifications) with other such application in other bounded contexts.
 The well factored monolith amounts to having all boxes running in one container, with notifications being made synchronously in process.
 Microservices arise